Tucker29/hello-world/English_1.md

 # English
+## 2018.10.24
+I go to rehearsal for the play or musical, depending on the time of the year.

 ## 2018.10.22
 ## IP: Intellectual Property
 dodge: avoid by a sudden quick movement.
 Faker __dodges like a scripter or inhuman dodeges__.